xyzzy/scripted-svg/README.md

-# Welcome to Javascript Animated SVG graphics
+# Welcome to javascript animated SVG graphics

 Example of embedded javascript in a `SVG` image.
 Coding `SVG` is like coding `HTML` canvas.